 Jackie Robinson broke baseball’s color line in 1947, but it took another generation of Black and Latino players to make the sport truly open to all.
-Playing in remote minor-league towns, these were the men who, before they could live their big-league dreams, first had to beat Jim Crow.
+Playing in remote minor-league towns where racial segregation remained a fact of life well into the 1960s, these were the men who, before they could live their big-league dreams, first had to beat Jim Crow.
 Featuring James “Mudcat” Grant, Orlando Cepeda, Tony Pérez, Jimmy Wynn, Grover “Deacon” Jones, J.R.
 Richard, Enos Cabell, Octavio “Cookie” Rojas, Orlando Peña, and Bobby Tolan.

 A Long Way from Home was broadcast nationally on cable network TV One in 2018.

 Winner of a 2019 Gold Telly Award for General Documentary.

 Festival Selections/ Screenings